 Centos 7 now comes with

-firewalld pre-installed and activated by default.
-You need to open the needed ports to be able to access to the server through web browser.
+firewalld pre-installed and activated in some templates by default.
+You need to open the needed ports to get access to the server through web browser.

 First check the active zones: